Indonesian court sends to jail elephant poacher and traders - NewsBreak

 Indonesian court sends to jail elephant poacher and traders

-IDI, Indonesia (AP) — An Indonesian court on Wednesday handed down prison sentences for five men accused of being involved in killing a Sumatran elephant and illegally trading its ivory, as local conservation authorities look to protect the endangered species.
+An Indonesian court on Wednesday handed down prison sentences for five men accused of being involved in killing an elephant and illegally trading its ivory, as local conservation authorities look to protect the endangered species.

 The court in Aceh convicted the men of violating Indonesian laws protecting natural resources and their ecosystems.